clark2668/icetradio/resources/docs/installation_dependencies.rst

 Because we only use :code:`NuRadioMC` as a "backend" of sorts, you generally do *not* need to install the :code:`NuRadioMC` dependencies for :code:`icetradio` to work.

+You'll also need the `requests` package, so please pip install --target that somewhere sensible.